 Easier access for patients and GPs

 By managing heart failure in the community, the HFVC removes a step in the traditional care pathway facilitating interaction between the specialist/GP in a cost effiecient manner.
 Moreover, the HFVC reduces the need for out-patient department referrals, freeing up hospital out-patient slots for those in need of standard clinics resulting in shorter waiting times and speedier reviews.

-To date, 150 GPs have signed up across the East Coast, Midlands and the Carlow/Kilkenny region with 100% of GPs agreeing that the HFVC advice was useful in treating their patients and that the patients themselves benefited as a result of their participation in the HFVC.
+150 GPs have signed up across the East Coast, Midlands and the Carlow/Kilkenny region to date.
+100% of GPs agreg that the HFVC advice was useful in treating their patients and that the patients themselves benefited as a result of their participation in the HFVC.
 The patients were also happy to have their conditions discussed with experts and groups of GPs and relieved not to have to travel to the hospital.

-Over the initial 18 month study period, 142 patients were referred to the service.
-Only 17% required review in the outpatient department with the majority of issues dealt with through the HFVC service.
+142 patients were referred to the service over the initial 18 month study period.
+In fact, only 17% required review in the outpatient department with the majority of issues dealt with through the HFVC service.
 The travel distance saved for patients referred to this service was 10,552km.
-Usability and improvements in self reported efficacy were high for the GPs involved.
+GPs involved reported high usability and improvements.

 eHealth is the future

-We are passionate about the future advancement of eHealth in Ireland, and are optimistic about the use of technology for wider dissemination of heart failure knowledge and community based care.
+We are passionate about the future advancement of eHealth in Ireland.
+Similarly, we are optimistic about the use of technology for wider dissemination of heart failure knowledge and community based care.
 Resourcing of this method of integrated care is required to ensure that both specialist and GP teams can participate fully without compromising other patient care.
-The use of this type of webconferencing is easily transferable to other disease areas nationally.
+In conclusion, the use of this type of webconferencing is easily transferable to other disease areas nationally.